-Professional carpet cleaners must not only know the fiber content and their characteristics of the carpet they clean, they must know the structural support of the rug and the effects of different cleaning agents, solvents and levels of moisture applied to a carpet to achieve the best possible outcome when cleaning a carpet without causing other issues.
-Each fiber has it's "pros and cons."
+Professional carpet cleaners must not only know the fiber content and the characteristics of the carpet they clean, but they must also know the structural support of the rug and the effects of different cleaning agents, solvents, and levels of moisture applied to a carpet to achieve the best possible outcome when cleaning a carpet without causing other issues.
+Each fiber has its "pros and cons."
 Most people often purchase a carpet on impulse.
 Their decisions are usually based on color, with texture and style following close behind.

-Quite often today's higher end wool carpets are made with blends of silk, viscose or linen used in them to highlight a particular design.
-These rugs are usually very beautiful in appearance but some degree of caution should be used when selecting these if prone to heavy traffic patterns.
+Quite often today's higher-end wool carpets are made with blends of silk, viscose, or linen used in them to highlight a particular design.
+These rugs are usually very beautiful but some degree of caution should be used when selecting these if prone to heavy traffic patterns.
 The added fibers may not wear as well.
 Viscose, which is an imitation of silk will not hold up well at all.
 The silk and linen are more expensive alternatives and will not wear as well as the wool fibers but will far outlast viscose.

-When it comes to cleaning these more elaborate rugs, I find very few carpet cleaning technicians have been educated or have the experience in dealing with these higher end rugs.
+When it comes to cleaning these more elaborate rugs, I find very few carpet cleaning technicians have been educated or have experience in dealing with these higher-end rugs.
 The certifications offered in the carpet cleaning industry seem to cover primary synthetic fibers when teaching these courses as well as the products used in cleaning.
-It is only with years of studying chemistry, fibers, dyes and actual hands on experience under the guidance of someone with years of experience that carpet cleaning technicians become proficient and skilled in the cleaning of these rugs.
-With over 50 years of carpet cleaning experience Alec's Carpet & Upholstery Cleaning LLC has specialized in the cleaning of not just your everyday carpets but in your finest Orientals or custom made rugs in the greater Boston area within the 495 beltway and all of Cape Cod.
+It is only with years of studying chemistry, fibers, dyes, and actual hands-on experience under the guidance of someone with years of experience that carpet cleaning technicians become proficient and skilled in the cleaning of these rugs.
+With over 50 years of carpet cleaning experience Alec's Carpet & Upholstery Cleaning LLC has specialized in the cleaning of not just your everyday carpets but in your finest Orientals or custom-made rugs in the greater Boston area within the 495 beltway and all of Cape Cod.